In New Jersey we have, arguably, the most unique set of land records of the original 13 colonies.

 The early financial support of those listed on the Project Donors page have enabled the NJSA to continue work on processing and indexing documents, conserve important and irreplaceable documents discovered during the unboxing, and sets the stage for the database initiative and related subprojects planned for the next three years of the project.

-We especially encourage New Jersey historical and genealogical societies and those organizations with an interest in records from the colonial era to participate raising funds for this landmark Project.
-You contributions matter!
+We especially encourage New Jersey historical and genealogical societies and those organizations with an interest in records from the colonial era to participate raising funds for this landmark project.
+It is the most ambitious State indexing project that we know of and your show of support is a “vote” for projects like this.

 All project donations will be held in a dedicated project account and fund only project-related activities.
 This includes funds to contract processing archivists, equipment and materials, and database development, among other items.
 Additional sub-projects may include online mapping, K-12 educational materials, and outreach about the records, the time period, and the project.